The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Credit Scoring Case Study: Additional Empirical Results

 \paragraph{Feature selection.} We begin by excluding variables that (i) contain post-issuance information, (ii) relate to co-borrowers, (iii) have more than 5\% missing values, (iv) are highly correlated with variables retained in the dataset, (v) lack a clear definition, or (vi) are unlikely to be informative for predicting loan default.
 In addition, to facilitate a clear illustration of the algorithms’ behavior across different regimes, including scenarios in which switching is optimal, we exclude three variables: interest rate, home ownership status, and employment title.
 This restriction increases the performance gap between the challenger and the incumbent models and enables a clearer analysis of the resulting switching decisions.
-The \textit{incumbent model} has therefore access to a feature set $\mathcal{I}$ of size $|\mathcal{I}|=7$, which consists of annual income, job tenure, debt-to-income ratio, FICO score, funding amount, loan duration, and loan purpose.
-In contrast, the \textit{challenger model} benefits from access to all the alternative data. (e.g., loan grade, number of open credit lines, bank cards, installments, mortgages, and revolving accounts), thereby expanding the feature set to $\mathcal{C}$, with $|\mathcal{C}|=29$.
+The {incumbent model} has therefore access to a feature set $\mathcal{I}$ of size $|\mathcal{I}|=7$, which consists of annual income, job tenure, debt-to-income ratio, FICO score, funding amount, loan duration, and loan purpose.
+In contrast, the {challenger model} benefits from access to all the alternative data. (e.g., loan grade, number of open credit lines, bank cards, installments, mortgages, and revolving accounts), thereby expanding the feature set to $\mathcal{C}$, with $|\mathcal{C}|=29$.
+Among all these features, 27 are continuous and 2 are categorical.
+Continuous variables are standardized, categorical variables are one-hot encoded, and loan grade and subgrade, which are originally categorical, are transformed into numerical (ordinal) scales.
 Table \ref{tab:feature_sets} reports the complete list of features and their descriptions for both the incumbent and challenger models.
-Among all these features, 27 are continuous and 2 are categorical.

-\paragraph{Feature engineering.} Continuous variables are standardized, categorical variables are one-hot encoded, and loan grade and subgrade, which are originally categorical, are transformed into numerical (ordinal) scales.